apple/swift-log/Sources/Logging/Docs.docc/Proposals/SLG-0004-metadata-value-attributes.md

 Attributes are **classifications, not enforcement**.
 An attribute does not guarantee any particular handler behavior — the handler may not support it.
 Applications needing guaranteed behavior must enforce it at a different abstraction.

-The attribute mechanism is extensible: packages define their own attribute types using `MetadataAttributeKey`.
+The attribute mechanism is extensible: packages define their own attribute types using `Logger.MetadataValueAttributes.Attribute`.
 A chained `LogHandler` can read the attributes it cares about, act on them, and forward the rest to the next handler in the chain — enabling composable handler pipelines (e.g., redaction handler -> metrics-extraction handler -> output handler).
 Common attributes should be defined in separate packages so that the core `Logging` module remains free of